chakradhar933/shell-scripting-1/shell-scripts/README.md

 Variables:
  1. They are multiples ways to create the variables .
 Onething is you can directly create varaible and assign value inside shell-scripting.
  2. How can you run a command inside shell script and get the value inside variables?
- ans: how we will do this we write a command ex: Date=$((any command)) .
+ ans: how we will do this we write a command ex: Date=$(any command) .
 Run the command store the value inside the Date varaible.
+ 3. You can pass the values to shell script from outside through arguments.